joeloskarsson/joeloskarsson.github.io/_pages/about.md

 I am a PhD-student at the Division of Statistics and Machine Learning, Department of Computer and Information Science, Linköping University, Sweden.
 My main supervisor is [Fredrik Lindsten](https://lindsten.netlify.app/) and co-supervisors [Per Sidén](https://liu.se/en/employee/persi28) and [Jose M. Peña](https://www.ida.liu.se/~jospe50/).
+I am an affiliated PhD-student within the [WASP](https://wasp-sweden.org/) program.

-In my research I aim to develop machine learning methods for data-analysis on structured data.
+In my research I aim to develop machine learning methods for structured data.
 I develop methods for data with spatial-, temporal- and graph-structure, including combinations of these.
 In particular I am interested in how more traditional probabilistic methods in these domains can be combined with deep learning in order to derive new methods with useful properties.